UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     scp x_nisse@tetralith.nsc.liu.se:/home/x_nisse/remote_file.txt .
     ```

-    If asked, give your center's password.
+    - If asked, give your center's password, and possibly, 2nd-factor 6-digit code.
-    You can get rid of this prompt if you have setup SSH keys
+    - You can get rid of this prompt if you have setup SSH keys

 ???- tip "Cheat sheet for ``scp``"